This four-year undergraduate education program is available for Aboriginal and Torres Strait Islander students only.

 Unfortunately, student visa holders are not eligible to study this degree.

-This course is only available to Australian Aboriginal and Torres Strait Islander applicants.
+This program is only available to Australian Aboriginal and Torres Strait Islander applicants.

-There are two application pathways into this course.
+There are two application pathways into this program.

 1. ATAR or equivalent selection rank.